facundoolano/rpg-cli/README.md

 The shortcut `rpg b p` would also work above.
 The item can then be used as `rpg use potion`.

+Some directories have hidden treasure chests that you can find with `rpg ls`:

+    ~ $ rpg ls
+    📦  +potionx2

+The `rpg todo` command will display a list of quest for your hero:

+    ~ $ rpg todo
+      □ buy a sword
+      □ use a potion
+      □ reach level 2
+      ✔ win a battle

+Each time you complete an item on the list, you will receive a reward.
+The quests renew as your level raises, so be sure to check often!

 The further from home you move the hero, the tougher the enemies will get.
 If you go to far or too long without restoring your health, your hero is likely to die in battle, causing the game to restart at the home directory.

     ~ $ rpg cd ~/dev/facundoolano/rpg-cli/target/debug/examples/